-Home Science Tools® has been selling science lab resources and creating custom lab kits for a number of other publishers’ science programs for years.
+Home Science Tools® has been selling science lab resources and creating custom lab kits for several other publishers’ science programs for years.
 Now they have created their own hands-on science kits on topics related to biology, chemistry, physics, and earth and space.
-These kits include instructional information that makes it practical to use a series of them for your complete science curriculum.
-(Later in this review, I will address the limitations of using these courses for high school.)
+You can use these kits individually, but Home Science Tools has bundled kits into complete courses for different levels, including instructional information and assessments so that they provide all that you need for your complete science curriculum.

 There are three levels of kits designed for three different age groups: the Wonder level for kindergarten through second grade, the Accelerate level for grades three through seven, and the Launch level for grades eight through twelve.
-Each kit should take about a month to complete, so you would need nine kits for a full school year.
-To encourage their customers to either use the kits as a complete curriculum or use a number of kits as supplements, Home Science Tools offers discounts when you purchase a bundle of any three, six, or nine kits.
+Each kit should take about four to six weeks to complete.
+Home Science Tools bundles six kits per year for kindergarten through seventh grade and nine kits per year for grades eight through twelve.

 - That’s a Sound Idea (physics, Wonder)